Tomorrowland (Mad Men): Plot

 It is October 1965.
-Faye enters Don's apartment and bedroom early one morning.
-Faye tells Don that he needs to tell other people the truth about himself.
-Don is apprehensive due to a morning business meeting and a flight to California.
-Later that morning, Don Draper and Pete Campbell are meeting with the American Cancer Society to discuss potential ideas for a campaign.
-The board is receptive and as the meeting breaks up, Don strikes up a conversation with an executive from Dow Chemical.
-Later, while debriefing at SCDP, Roger Sterling, Don, and Pete try to convince Ken Cosgrove to invite his future father-in-law to a round of golf with Pete and a senior executive from Dow Chemical, who is on the board at the ACS.
-Cosgrove declines and insists that he keeps his work and private lives separate.
-Later in the morning, Lane Pryce gives Joan a promotion, adding that it is only a title but promising a raise when the firm has more money.
+Don Draper is apprehensive due to a morning business meeting and an upcoming trip to California with his children.
+Don and Pete Campbell meet with the American Cancer Society to discuss potential ideas for a campaign, which results in a potential meeting with Dow Chemical.
+Later, Roger Sterling, Don, and Pete try to convince Ken Cosgrove to invite his future father-in-law to a round of golf with Pete, but Ken declines, preferring to keep his personal life separate.
+Lane Pryce gives Joan Harris a promotion, but in name only due to the firm's precarious finances.

-Don has arranged to take his kids with him on a business trip to California and then to Disneyland for a vacation.
-Meanwhile, Carla permits Glen Bishop to say goodbye to Sally, as Betty and Henry plan to move to the nearby town of Rye.
-Betty, upon finding Glen in her house, fires Carla, and tells her to leave without saying goodbye to the children.
-Betty then phones Don and informs him that she has fired Carla and does not want her to accompany Don and the kids to California.
-Unable to get a babysitter on such short notice, Don impulsively asks Megan to accompany them and take care of his children while he attends to business.
+As Betty Francis prepares to move her family out of their home, Carla permits Glen Bishop to say goodbye to Sally.
+Betty, upon finding Glen in her house, fires Carla, then phones Don and informs him that she does not want her to accompany Don and the kids to California.
+Stuck, Don impulsively asks Megan to accompany them and take care of his children.
+Later, Henry is furious with Betty over the decision to fire Carla and her refusal to provide her a letter of recommendation.